bakkht-awar009/CodeAlpha_BasicNetworkSniffer/README.md

-# CodeAlpha_BasicNetworkSniffer
+# Basic Network Sniffer

-This project is a basic network sniffer made using Python and Scapy.
-It captures network packets from the system and shows IP addresses and protocols.
-The purpose of this project is to learn how network communication works.
-This task was completed during the CodeAlpha Cyber Security Internship
+This project is a simple Python-based network sniffer developed using Scapy.
+It captures live network packets and displays basic information such as protocol type and source/destination IP addresses.

+## Tools Used
+- Python
+- Scapy

+## How to Run
+1. Install Python
+2. Install Scapy using: pip install scapy
+3. Run the program: python sniffer.py

+## Internship
+This project was completed as part of the CodeAlpha Cyber Security Internship.